goatcorp/faq/xl_troubleshooting.md

 If you need more help, a basic guide can be found on https://pureinfotech.com/credential-manager-windows-10/
 <hr>

-### I think XIVLauncher is giving me a Blue Screen of Death.
+### Q: I think XIVLauncher is giving me a Blue Screen of Death.
 What information would help narrow this down?
 (NOTE: It's probably not XIV Launcher, but the following information will help us verify that)

 1. What stop code are you getting?